19hours/sg-statutes/Acts/Terrorism (Suppression of Financing) Act.md

 [15/2010 wef 02/01/2011]

-(2) When the Attorney-General so requests, a Judge appointing a person under subsection (1) shall appoint the Public Trustee.
+(2) When the Public Prosecutor so requests, a Judge appointing a person under subsection (1) shall appoint the Public Trustee.

 [15/2010 wef 02/01/2011]